KmNeetuSingh/Revision-React/Day-1/Readme.md

 ### OBSERVATIONS OF DAY-1:-
 ##  Declarative Programming :-
- Declarative programming in which we are focusing  on describing what the desired outcomes should be rather than detailing the specific tasks to acheive it .Html is inherently decelarative , as it describes the structure of web pages without specifying the steps to render them.
+ Declarative programming in which we are focusing  on describing what the desired outcomes should be rather than detailing the specific tasks to acheive it .
+Html is inherently decelarative , as it describes the structure of web pages without specifying the steps to render them.
 React is also a declarative type .

 ## Props:-
 # Readability